ncphillips/makersasylum.com/summer-program-in-advanced-robotics-and-ai.md

 image: ''
 page_sections:
 - template: body-copy
-  content: Get ready to make the most of your junior’s summer break this 2019!
-Maker's
+  content: 'Get ready to make the most of your junior’s summer break this 2019!
+Maker''s
-    Asylum presents **Summer Program**, a 10-day long intensive hands-on learning program especially curated for the age-group of 12 - 18 years.
-The programs objective is to provide its participants working knowledge of **Robotics** and **AI** and orient them towards industries such as automation and deep learning technology early on.
-The application of these technologies are broad.
-The program aims to be a platform where young minds will build their foundation to face challenges in their journey of being global citizens
+    Asylum will be conducting **Summer Program**: a 10-day long intensive hands-on learning program especially curated for the age-group of 12-18 years.
+The programs objective is to provide its participants working knowledge of **Robotics** and **AI** and orient them towards industries such as automation and deep learning technology.
+The application of these technologies are quite wide.
+The program aims to be a platform where young minds will build their foundation for the upcoming challenges in their journey towards being problem solvers!'
 - template: body-copy
   content: |-
     # **Program framework**